About ineedana.com

 Maybe!

-We know how hard it is to keep clinic information up to date and accurate.
+We know how hard it is to keep clinic, legal, and support organization information up to date and accurate.
 We fundamentally believe we’re all better off when we consolidate those efforts.
-Given that, we’ve partnered with national abortion organizations to give them annual reports on the state of clinics, shared abstracted data with researchers to identify abortion deserts, as well as shared things we don’t post on the site (because they aren’t important to patients) with local funds and practical support orgs.
-In exchange, we ask for the users of the data to contribute to keeping that information up to date and/or a financial donation to support the ongoing maintenance.
+We share our data with people and organizations of all sizes with many different goals.
+We ask for the users of the data to contribute to keeping that information up to date and/or a financial donation to support the ongoing maintenance.

 How can I help?